10 Website Secrets; Part 6, Get the right words in the right place

 It is important that every page on your website has an accurate title that tells both search engines and visitors what it is about.
 For instance, ‘Contact ABC Accountants’ would be more effective than ‘Contact Us’ as a page title.
 (This is different to what appears on the navigation bar on your website.
 ‘Contact Us’ is perfectly acceptable there).

 You should also have an effective description for each page of your website.
 The description is the section that appears underneath the page title in search results.
 Ideally it should be between 80 and 300 characters long, and give enough relevant information to make people want to view the page.
-To help your SEO (Search Engine Optimisation), it also needs to contain any relevant keywords or phrases.
+While this won't have a direct impact on SEO, consider it as the 'sales pitch' for your website as it will help people decide whether to click on your page or choose another site that shows up in the search result.

 Share this post: